MelvinQM/IOT-Personal/docs/uxd/concept_design.md

 Additionally the controller will be wireless and communicate with the display through a bluetooth connection.
 This will allow the controller to tell the display where to move the cursor.

 ### 1.1 User Needs
 - **Inclusive Age Range**: The system should cater to users of all ages, from retro game enjoyers of old to young kids.
+This allows more people to enjoy the product and increase the amount of possible users.
 - **Ease of Use**: The system must be simple to operate for users of different experience levels.
+Allowing an ease of access will allow more people to have fun playing the game which is the most important goal.
 - **Fun Factor**: The primary goal is to ensure that the gaming experience is enjoyable for everyone.
+If the game is fun to play more people will be interested in attempting to play the game.
 - **Non-Violent Design**: The controller design should avoid looking violent.
 It must not resemble a traditional gun.
+Since guns have a negative conotation it is essential to keep away from these kind of topics.
 - **Comfortable Grip**: The handle of the controller must be appropriately sized to accommodate users of all ages and hand sizes.
+Allowing more people to be able to hold the controller allows for more possible players.

 ### 1.2 Product requirements